Varicose Veins During Pregnancy

 Here are a few simple suggestions that may help alleviate the discomfort and overall severity of varicose veins during pregnancy.
 These suggestions are worth considering as they are based on fundamentally sound scientific principles and are not harmful:

 1.)
 Do not cross your legs when sitting.
 This is something many people have been told and it is particularly important when done for prolonged periods of time.
 The reason crossing one’s legs can be a problem is because it causes venous stasis and pooling of blood in the lower extremities.

-The occlusion and impaired blood flow return up the legs, distends the veins.
+The impaired blood flows up the legs distending the veins.
 In addition, the forces of gravity also have to be overcome to return blood to the heart.
 Whether or not leg crossing actually contributes to the exacerbation of varicose veins has always been questioned.

 One thing most can agree upon is that it definitely does nothing good when it comes to varicose veins and swelling of the lower extremities.

 2.)
 During prolonged trips in your car or by plane, make an effort to frequently stand and exercise your legs as this causes the muscles in your legs to contract which is what facilitates the return of blood to the heart.
 The pooling of blood in the lower extremities during long trips can also contribute to the development of blood clots.

 The airline industry recognizes this risk and puts signs in the airports to prevent problems with phlebitis on long flights.
 Another example of how important muscular contractions are to the return of blood to the heart is the often told story of military personnel fainting when standing at attention for prolonged periods of time.